 Admissions tours are designed to give prospective families an overview of The Episcopal School’s facilities, curriculum and philosophy, as well as provide an introduction to the faculty and staff.

 Upon receipt of the application, you will be contacted to schedule an assessment and classroom observation time for your child.

 JK-3 and JK-4 applications will be asked to spend an hour for evaluation either on a Monday or Friday.

 Kindergarten and first-grade applicants are invited to attend a group play date and take a combination assessment of the Gesell Developmental Observation Tool and the Fluharty Preschool Speech and Language Screening Test in January or February.

 Rising second- through fourth-graders spend the full day at school for their evaluation and visit their current grade.
 Teachers use our classroom assessments for evaluation: the QRI for reading and the chapter tests in math.

 Fifth- through eighth-grade applicants will also spend a full day at school.
 In addition to the campus visit, Middle School students are required to take the Independent School Entrance Exam (ISEE).
-The ISEE is offered online at the ESK campus on Jan.
-21, 2017 and Feb.
-25, 2017.
+The ISEE is offered online at the ESK campus on Dec.
+7, 2017 (rising 9th grade) and Jan.
+20, 2018 (rising 5th/6th grade).
 Click HERE to register, or to find alternate dates and locations.